nikodemus/foolang/README.md

 ![CI](https://github.com/nikodemus/foolang/workflows/CI/badge.svg) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**This is a toy language implemented by a single person&mdash;use for quiet enjoyment only.**
+**_This is a toy language implemented by a single person&mdash;use for quiet enjoyment only._**

+The see the [Foolang website](https://foolang.org) is **https://foolang.org** for syntax, design notes, etc. This README is a smaller version of the main page there.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute.
+You'll be the first. :)

+## About

 Foolang is a Smalltalk-inspired language that, like all new languages, has what you might generously call _somewhat optimistic aspirations_: